CPP-Game-Dev/ENGG-1340-Group-Project/README.md

 As you navigate the maze, you will encounter various items that can help you on your journey:
 - **Rations** are consumables that restore stamina, which heals your stamina based on your ration regeneration rate.
 You are only able to carry 2 rations at once, so use it wisely.
 - **Energy Drinks** are consumed immediately as you collect it, increasing your stamina by a fixed amount.
+- **Pickaxes** are used to break walls, allowing you to create shortcuts in the maze.
+You can only carry 2 pickaxe at a time, so use it wisely.
-- Lastly, **Items** are game-changing items that alter the gameplay significantly, each with its own advantages and disadvantages.
+- **Items** are game-changing items that alter the gameplay significantly, such as increasing your FOV, ration regeneration rate, and stamina consumption.
+However, each item comes with its own advantages and disadvantages.
 You are allowed to carry up to 5 items at once.
-View the items you collected and manage them in the pause menu.
+  - View the items you collected and manage them in the **pause menu**.

+To view the list of default keybinds, refer to **Game Controls** in the documentation.

 ## Getting Started
 ### Prerequisites